rwaples/Copenhagen/README.md

 * Basic data filtering
 * Estimation of allele frequencies and SNP calling
 * Genotype calling
-* Example: identification of allele frequency differentation from low-depth sequencing data: the case of EDAR genetic variation in Native Americans
+* Example: estimation of allele frequencies from low-depth sequencing data: the case of EDAR genetic variation in Native Americans

 #### Research lecture